The Anti-Serum Movement Is Invading Skincare

 ”

-Dr Derrick Phillips, consultant dermatologist and British Skin Foundation spokesperson, explains that the right serum makes an excellent addition to any skincare routine, especially if you're keen to address certain skin concerns, such as breakouts or hyperpigmentation to name a few.
+Dr Derrick Phillips, consultant dermatologist, explains that the right serum makes an excellent addition to any skincare routine, especially if you're keen to address certain skin concerns, such as breakouts or hyperpigmentation to name a few.
 But layering more than 2 or 3 products, or using thick serums, can clog the skin, which spells bad news for those who may experience issues like acne.

 Dr Mahto explains that this sort of over-application can result in other skin conditions, two of the most common being eczema and perioral dermatitis (an uncomfortable red rash around the mouth).
 It's a widespread skincare concern, with the hashtag #perioraldermatitis amassing 66.9 million views on TikTok and counting.
 As well as this, Dr Ana has seen patients present with a compromised skin barrier — markers being itchiness, flakiness, redness, tightness and spots.
 Ironically, there's a reason why skincare brands are launching 'barrier repair' moisturisers left, right and centre — serum overload means many of us have completely destroyed ours.